This post contains affiliate links.

 - Worcestershire Sauce: We’ll be using vegan Worcestershire sauce to add flavor to the mushrooms.

-- Spices: A quick blend of common spices take this mushroom carnitas to the next level.
+- Spices: A quick blend of common spices like garlic powder, ground coriander, oregano, cumin, salt, and pepper takes this mushroom carnitas to the next level.

-- Orange Juice: Lastly, orange juice gives these carnitas a tangy, bright flavor.
-It’s an interesting ingredient to use, but one that I strongly stand behind!
+- Orange and Lime Juice: Lastly, citrus juice gives these carnitas a tangy, bright flavor.

-To assemble, you will need flour or corn tortillas (make your own flavored or plain tortillas), ¼ cup picked red onions, cilantro, jalapeños, and lime juice!
-As an added option, you can include avocado slices.
+To assemble, you will need flour or corn tortillas (make your own flavored tortillas or plain tortillas), pickled red onions, cilantro, jalapeños, and lime juice!
+And of course, I highly recommend the cilantro sauce detailed in the recipe card.

 How to make these vegetarian carnitas tacos

 Carnitas tacos are simple to make, especially when we’re using mushrooms instead of pork.
-These tacos require just five steps and involve shredding, baking, and sautéing the mushrooms, creating the sauce, and assembling the tacos!
+These tacos require just five steps.
+This is an overview.
+Jump to the recipe card for the full instructions.

 Extra topping ideas